 Back at the room, I found something very similar to our earlier stay at the Hyatt Place PDX.
 The room was slightly smaller since this was a renovated hotel and not new construction, but they still managed to keep the same design aesthetic and include some separation between the bed and living room.
 The sofa was more comfortable, and had a comfy ottoman to rest our feet.

 I also loved the TV, which seemed larger and had a better channel selection than at The Venetian.
 (We watched Fast and Furious while enjoying a decent Pinot Noir.)

 The bed we slept on that night was more comfortable, with a firm pillow top just the way I like it.

 Even the sink and toilet were better lit and with softer towels–but The Venetian had set a low bar in this department.

 Noticing a pattern?
 My one complaint was the noise of the air conditioner, which was not only loud by itself but seemed to have something wrong inside that caused a dripping or knocking sound every few moments.
-But this was offset by the pool, which was very quiet (unlike the TAO Beach Club) and a very refreshing six feet deep.
+Here’s the review of ac’s conditions and how to deal with it.
+This was offset by the pool, which was very quiet (unlike the TAO Beach Club) and a very refreshing six feet deep.
 Megan’s flight left earlier than mine, so I took a short swim after sending her on her way the next morning.
 FYI: They just replaced the pool furniture, as I could see the old stuff out in the parking lot waiting for disposal.

 There’s a ton to do if you look outside the flashing lights on Las Vegas Boulevard, something I had forgotten since my first trip to the city.
 I’m sure I’ll be visiting and staying on the Strip again in the future, but I was also very glad, in a way, that our flight was canceled and forced us to try something new.
 If you’re going to be stuck somewhere, there are far worse places to be!